 Clean your computer keyboard.
 Turn upside down and shake out any crumbs and use an ear bud to clean the keys and get into the small gaps.

-Wipe down the computer monitor with a disinfectant spray and a damp cloth.
+Wipe down the computer monitor with a multi purpose spray and a damp cloth.

 Disinfect the telephone and your computer mouse.

 Wipes any wires where dust can potentially build up